 Seiko Turtle Hands

-For one, the hour hand of the Seiko Sumo is just a slim tapering hand.
-The hour hand on the Seiko Turtle, on the other hand, comes in the shape of a syringe.
-Plus, it also features that needle-like tip at the end of the syringe-like hand.
+The hour hand on the Seiko Turtle comes in the shape of a syringe.
+And it also features a needle-like tip at the end of the syringe-like hand.

 Next, the minute hand.
 This one looks like an arrow but also features a needle pointer protruding from the tip of the hand.

 And then the second hand.
-It’s slim and unlike that of the Seiko Sumo, is bi-colored.
+It is slim and, unlike that of the Seiko Sumo, is bi-colored.
 The counterbalance part of the second hand is colored black while that of the pointer side comes in white.
 Helps with the focus of the wearer.

 Silicone Rubber Strap Option

-What Seiko Turtle models use the silicone rubber strap?
-Here they are:
+The Seiko Turtle models that use the silicone rubber strap are:

 Seiko Sumo Vs Turtle – Unique Pros